Wednesday 14 August 1940

 Another raid at the same time takes place further north, where approximately 300 Luftwaffe planes cross the coast near Dover and split off into multiple groups with different targets.
 One detachment sinks the Gate Light Vessel, another attacks Hawkinge.
 JG 26, Adolf Galland's unit, once again demonstrates that it is an elite formation by protecting the Stukas competently and allowing only one to be shot down.

-Another major raid occurs at 17:07, when medium bombers attack RAF Middle Wallop, RAF Andover and the railway at Southampton.
-These attacks are reasonable effective, with hangard destroyed at Middle Wallop and radio equipment destroyed at Andover.
+Another major raid occurs at 17:07 when medium bombers attack RAF Middle Wallop, RAF Andover and the railway at Southampton.
+These attacks are reasonably effective, with hangars destroyed at Middle Wallop and radio equipment destroyed at Andover.

 There are other, smaller raids of less consequence that still result in losses.
 British sloop HMS Kingfisher and tug Carbon are damaged in Portland Harbour.
 Once again, the Luftwaffe attacks the Bristol Aeroplane Company at Filton and nearby industrial targets.
 Other raids target various railway and air installations, such as Whitchurch airfield and the station at Westons Mare.
 A major air battle develops over Dover during the afternoon, with JG 51 aces Hauptman Walter Oesau and Oblt.
 Josef "Pips" Priller getting victories.